linnypham/capstone-2/README.md

-A chatbot using Deepseek to answer questions base on CS Graduate Handbook at GSU.
+JA chatbot using Deepseek to answer questions base on CS Graduate Handbook at GSU.

     To set your API: